Rafael López Nussa: Career

 He returned to Puerto Rico and performed as medical director at the Hospital Tricoche in Ponce from 1907 to 1920.
 He represented Puerto Rico at the International Congress for Medicine in London in 1913.
 In 1916 he performed a delicate cardiac surgical procedure at Hospital Tricoche in Ponce; it is so registered in the records of the Puerto Rico Medical Association as the first such procedure performed in Puerto Rico.

 In 1918 he took a position at the Hospital San Lucas as surgeon and medical director.
 He was also a surgeon at Ponce's Hospital de Distrito, a public government institution serving south-central Puerto Rico, and was also a medical consultant for the new Escuela de Medicina Tropical in San Juan, Puerto Rico.

 Political and other activities

 In 1915, Lopez Nussa was one of the co-founders of the Puerto Rico National Guard.
 In 1928, he was president of Ponce School Board.
 He was also president of the Ponce Rotary Club, vice-president of the Puerto Rico Medical Association, member of the American Board of Surgeons, and the physician for the Ponce Firefighters Corps.
 In 1930, he presided over the medical group that traveled to the Dominican Republic to care for victims of San Zenon tropical storm.
 In 1934, Lopez Nussa formed part of the welcoming committee for the arrival of U.S. President Franklin Delano Roosevelt and his wife to Ponce.

 Death

-López Nussa, died in San Juan on 3 March 1943.
-He was buried at the Santa María Magdalena de Pazzis Cemetery.
+López Nussa died in San Juan on 3 March 1943.